-What you should know about Monkeypox
+What you should know about monkeypox (MPX)

 Many are wondering, where are the vaccines?
 The Monterey Herald reported on Monterey County's allocation.
-Vaccines are significantly limited and community members should consult with their doctors if they feel they are at high risk for contracting moneypox.
+Vaccines are significantly limited and community members should consult with their doctors if they feel they are at high risk for contracting MPX.

 Dr. Martha Blum, director of infection prevention at Community Hospital of the Monterey Peninsula, says the virus isn’t comparable to COVID-19 as it takes weeks to develop and is less contagious.